LunarG/VulkanTools/BUILD.md

 ## Git the Bits

-Make sure you have access to the Khronos Github repository.
+Make sure you have access to the LunarG Github repository.
 Once you do, the preferred work flow is to clone the repo, create a branch, push branch to github and then issue a merge request to integrate that work back into the repo.